ikraamg/techStore/README.md

 ## "Nice To Have Requirements" that are implemented

+- Implemented proper user authentication from the front-end to the server
+- Created a user table in the database, so that a given user can only access the favourites they selected
+- Made the app responsive, creating both tablet and desktop versions, following design guidelines
+- Transitions were implemented to make the user experience better
+- Created full documentation for the API
 - Dark Mode via toggle
-- Implement proper user authentication from the front-end to the server
-- Create a user table in your database, so that a given user could only access the favourites they selected
-- Make the app responsive, creating both tablet and desktop versions, following design guidelines
-- You could implement transitions to make the user experience better
-- Create full documentation for your API

 ## Potential Updates